8 tips to write a request for proposal

 Detail the project and what your organization needs

 State what the project is — construction of a high-rise corporate headquarters, renovation of an apartment complex, development of a new information management system, etc. — and the capabilities vendors must demonstrate.
 If you expect the vendor to oversee the work and file progress reports, say so.
-List where the project will be, the timeline for completion, and any penalties for missing deadlines and bonuses for finishing ahead of schedule.
+List where the project will be, the timeline for completion, deliverables, and any penalties for missing deadlines and bonuses for finishing ahead of schedule.

 Use this to guide your writing of the request for proposal so that you don’t overlook or omit something.